Netflix is about to remove a fan favourite title with 100% on Rotten Tomatoes

 Netflix is removing a large selection of titles, including popular TV series with 100% Rotten Tomatoes score

-A large selecton of movies and shows are being removed in September
+A large selection of movies and shows are being removed this month

 Support truly